-Wolf moves to speed action on child sex abuse lawsuit window
+New Pa. speaker puts sexual abuse lawsuit window atop agenda

 “With that in mind, let me be clear: as long as I am speaker of the House of Representatives, the House will consider no other legislation until the General Assembly passes” the amendment for the second time, he said.

 “My friends, it is now 2023.
-We’ve talked the talk — now it’s time to walk the walk, together, one last time, for the victims of childhood sexual abuse,” he added.
+We’ve talked the talk — now it’s time to walk the walk, together, one last time, for the victims of childhood sexual abuse,” Rozzi said in the statement.
+Earlier Friday he declined comment to reporters outside his Capitol suite.

 House Republican Leader Bryan Cutler of Lancaster County said a special session devoted to that single topic was not warranted, noting such an amendment is something the chamber had passed “easily in the past” and can be done as part of the regular legislative business.

 “We can do this work in regular session, while also addressing other urgent needs the people of Pennsylvania expect us to address in a timely manner,” Cutler said in a statement.
+Senate Republican leaders also called the special session unnecessary.

 The House Democratic caucus said it supported the move for a special session.
 Wolf said the Legislature has to act by Jan.
 27 to meet public notice requirements for constitutional amendment referendums in time for the primary.
 The governor leaves office Jan.
 17.